josuablejeru/octoprint-ansible/README.md

 # Octoprint Ansible

-The goal of this project is to monitor a OctoPi server (OctoPi installation) and to not install it.
+The goal of this project is to monitor and manage a OctoPi server (OctoPi installation) and to not install it.
 It uses Grafana Agent to export all Logs Octoprint, webcamd and HAProxy produces as well as all metrics.

+Plugins can be also installed by the corresponding Ansible Runbook `plugins.yml`.

-Some changes are specific for Octoprint in combination with a Ender 3v2 which uses [Jyers/Marlin](https://github.com/Jyers/Marlin)
+Some changes are specific for Octoprint in combination with a Ender 3v2 which uses [Jyers/Marlin](https://github.com/Jyers/Marlin) Firmware.
 [Here](https://github.com/Jyers/Marlin/wiki/OctoPrint-Settings#error-handling) are the extra changes made.

+The OcotPi instance can be also remotly accessed by using tailscale, a Zero config VPN which works from anywhere, you can learn more about it on there [website](https://tailscale.com/)

 ## Services it monitors
-- HAProxy
 - Octoprint
 - webcamd